MoriyaShiine/enchancement/README.md

 * Adds descriptions to the tooltip of enchanted items and colors enchantment names green.
 * Allows keybinds (Vanilla and Enchancement by default, configurable) to be bound to the same key without conflicting.
 * Fishing Bobbers are accurately thrown instead of having a weird offset.
-* All Tridents have Loyalty built in as a native effect.
 * Arrows shot from Bows will drop on the ground near the shot entity, allowing recollection.
-* Channeling works during any weather, not just when thundering.
-Channeling also creates lightning that does not create fire or destroy items, and ignites entities for 3 seconds on melee attack.
 * Crossbows can pull projectiles from your inventory instead of just from your off-hand.
 * Drowned will use the data of their held Trident when throwing it.
-* Enchanted chestplates will increase your air mobility.
+* Enchanted Chestplates increase your air mobility.
+* Enchanted tools have built in Efficiency.
+* Enchanted Tridents have built in Loyalty.
 * Bows are drawn faster and don't decrease your movement speed as much.
-* Fire Aspect is usable as Flint and Steel if you are sneaking, and ignites for less time.
 * Enchanted Books are free to merge with items in an Anvil.
 * Luck of the Sea acts as if the item also has Lure.
 * Ender Pearls no longer deal damage upon landing.
 * Projectiles ignore invulnerability frames (with damage falloff) and negate velocity.
 * Mobs can spawn with any random enchantment.
 * Iron armor has been made stronger and Golden armor has been made slightly weaker.
-* Tridents will automatically return to you if thrown in the void.
+* Channeling works during any weather, not just when thundering.
+Channeling also creates lightning that does not create fire or destroy items, and ignites entities for 3 seconds on melee attack.
+* Fire Aspect is usable as Flint and Steel if you are sneaking, and ignites for less time.
 * Golden Apples can only be eaten while hungry.
 * Makes a select few potions a bit weaker to account for the removal of some enchantments.
+* Tridents will automatically return to you if thrown in the void.
 * Weapon enchantments such as Fire Aspect or Frostbite will not function unless the player's attack cooldown is >= 70%.

 **Q: Can I disable any of these changes?**

 A: Everything in the mod is configurable down to disabling the entire mod if there are features that you wish to disable.
-All of the config options are self explanatory except for enchantmentLimit (0 means no limit, greater than 0 means items cannot have more than that number of enchantments) and unbreakingChangesFlag (0 means all items are unbreakable, greater than 0 means items with x level of Unbreaking are unbreakable, and less than 0 means disabled).
-Items in the `enchancement:retains_durability` tag will ignore these changes and continue to have durability regardless of the setting.
+All of the config options are self explanatory except for enchantmentLimit (0 means no limit, greater than 0 means items cannot have more than that number of enchantments).

 **Q: Why did you remove most of the vanilla enchantments?**